cypator/splate-api/source/index.html.md

 * Market session - used for market data subscription requests and streaming prices.
 * Trade session - used for sending orders and receiving execution reports.

-Market and Trade session require valid login, SenderCompId, TargetCompId and password(used only for hashing) for authentication.
+Market and Trade session require valid login, server identifier, client identifier and password(used only for hashing) for authentication.

 ## Websocket API Connectivity